 A Hair Diffuser is a curly-on-the-go’s best friend.
 Not only do they help speed up drying curly and natural hair, but diffusers also adds volume without making hair frizzy.
-While these attachments are widely popular among women with curly hair, natural women in the black community don’t use diffusers as much even though they could and they are great for our natural tresses.
+While these attachments are widely popular among women with curly hair, natural women in the black community haven’t been using diffusers as much in previous years.
+That has changed and for good reason because they are great for our natural tresses.

 What is a Hair Diffuser?